Vendiel/daresay-a11y/posts/controls-contrast-ratio.md

 Note.
 It's not needed to have a 3:1 contrast between the different states of the control, since they do not appear next to each other at the same time.

 ## Exceptions

-Exceptions that doesn't need to meet the contrast criteria:

 1. If the component is inactive (disabled).
 2. If the visual appearance of the control is decided by the user agent (browser) and hasn't been modified.